vanakenm/blog-11ty/src/posts/2022-10-10-the-50-colleagues-team.md

 This means that hiring me is not just hiring me - you are also hiring my network.
 I may be the only developer in your company, but I have access to a lot of other developers.

-This is pretty much part of my "offer" as a "one-man product team".
+This is pretty much part of my offer as a "one-man product team".